 When you quote directly from a source or refer to it in a specific way, you will need to include an in-text citation as well as a full citation at the end of your paper.
-An in-text citation goes right into the text where the quotation appears, usually at the end of the sentence or passage.
+An in-text citation goes right into the text where the citation appears, usually at the end of the sentence or passage.

 When you quote a piece of text word for word, you will put it into quotation marks to show that is it not your own writing.
-You will also include the title of the book and the page number where the quotation was found.
+You will also include the author's name and the page number where the quotation was found.
 Here is one example of an in-text citation, using the rules of punctuation for direct quotations:

-In Stuart Little, Stuart was so happy to be sailing that he "let go of the wheel for a second and did a little dance on the sloping deck" (35).
+In E. B. White's Stuart Little, Stuart was so happy to be sailing that he "let go of the wheel for a second and did a little dance on the sloping deck" (35).

-The number in parentheses shows where in the book Stuart Little the quotation came from.
-If you don't name the title of the book in your sentence, that information about the source goes into the parentheses:
+The number in parentheses shows where in the book the quote came from.
+If you don't name the author of the book in your sentence, that information about the source goes into the parentheses with the page number:

-It was clear that Stuart was happy to be sailing because he "let go of the wheel for a second and did a little dance on the sloping deck" (Stuart Little 35).
+It was clear that Stuart was happy to be sailing because he "let go of the wheel for a second and did a little dance on the sloping deck" (White 35).